Burning Man Festival 2026: Dates, Tickets, and First-Timer Guide

 There are four types of tickets you can get to attend Burning Man:

-The tickets cost $574 and $150 for a vehicle pass (subject to change).
+The tickets cost around $575 and $150 for a vehicle pass (subject to change).
 You can buy tickets during the sale via the Burning Man website with payment methods like MasterCard or VISA credit/debit card supported.

 Note: Each person and payment card is limited to a single order.
 You can’t reuse the same card for multiple purchases.